-I promised you a few posts about what we got up to in Menorca after our stay at Royal Son Bou Family Club.
-Here’s the second one about things to do in Menorca with kids during your holiday on this Balearic island.
+I promised you a few posts about what we got up to in Menorca after our stay at Royal Son Bou Family Club so here’s our family travel guide.
+This is all about things to do in Menorca with kids to help plan your holiday to this beautiful Balearic island.

 I spent quite a while with the travel guides trying to decide good things to do with kids in Menorca, and I soon came to realise that I really didn’t need to.
-Menorca is a beautiful island that has been well preserved due to it’s UNESCO status and I’m pretty confident that where ever you went while exploring the island, you would enjoy your trip.
+Menorca is a beautiful island that has been well preserved due to it’s UNESCO status.
+I’m pretty confident that where ever you went while visiting Menorca, you would not be disappointed.

 Menorca offers a lot of activities for families, including boat trips and water parks.
-There’s also a zoo (Loc de Menorca) you can visit on the main road between Alaior and Maó.
+There’s also a zoo (Loc de Menorca) you can visit on the main road between Alaior and Maó if you wish.

 We were conscious of keeping our day trips fairly short so that we could come back to Royal Son Bou and enjoy the beach or the pool when the kids needed to cool down.
 Because the island is quite small, it’s really easy to manage your day trips and therefore exposure to the Mediterranean sun.
 We know all to well that if children spend to long in the heat they can become very grumpy indeed.